 Bassett directs the UT Applied Physiology Laboratory within the department and is co-director of the Obesity Research Center at UT (with Dr. Naima Moustaid-Moussa).

 Dr. Dawn Coe’s research focuses primarily on pediatric exercise physiology.
-Coe conducts research on the relationships between physical activity and physical fitness and academic performance in youth.
+Coe conducts research on the relationships between physical activity in relation to physical fitness and academic performance in youth.
 She is also currently investigating the genetic influence on physical fitness and cardiovascular disease risk in youth.
 Additionally, her research interests include the growth and maturation process and physical activity epidemiology.
-Coe is currently assessing activity levels on pregnant women and adults running with and without a jogging stroller.
-Dr. Coe is involved with the American College of Sports Medicine and the North American Society for Pediatric Exercise Medicine (NASPEM) and she is currently serving on the Midwest Chapter of ACSM and NASPEM executive boards.
+Dr. Coe is involved with the American College of Sports Medicine and the North American Society for Pediatric Exercise Medicine (NASPEM).
+She is currently serving on the Midwest Chapter of ACSM and NASPEM executive boards.

-A new member to our team, Dr. Scott Crouter’s research interest revolve around measuring physical activity and energy expenditure in adults and children.
-Using accelerometers, pedometers and heart rate monitors, a primary focus of Dr. Crouter’s work has been improving estimated energy expenditure in accelerometers in free living adults.
+Dr. Scott Crouter’s research interest revolve around measuring physical activity and energy expenditure in adults and children.
+Using accelerometers, pedometers, and heart rate monitors, a primary focus of Dr. Crouter’s work has been improving estimated energy expenditure in accelerometers in free living adults.
 In addition to serving on several committees for the American College of Sports medicine, Dr. Crouter is a ACSM fellow and certified ACSM Clinical Exercise Specialist.

 Edward Howley, PhD, Professor Emeritus